Asynchronous materialized views

 This topic describes how to understand, create, use, and manage an asynchronous materialized view.
 Asynchronous materialized views are supported from StarRocks v2.4 onwards.

 Compared with synchronous materialized views, asynchronous materialized views support multi-table join and more aggregate functions.
-The refresh of asynchronous materialized views can be triggered manually or by scheduled tasks.
+The refresh of asynchronous materialized views can be triggered manually, regualrly at pre-specified intervals, or automatically at data changes in the base table.
 You can also refresh some of the partitions instead of the whole materialized view, greatly reducing the cost of refresh.
 In addition, asynchronous materialized views support a variety of query rewrite scenarios, allowing automatic, transparent query acceleration.

 For the scenario and usage of the synchronous materialized views (Rollup), see Synchronous materialized view (Rollup).